Symphony No. 1 (Walton): Critical reception

 From the outset, critics remarked on Walton's debt to Sibelius in the symphony.
 Neville Cardus was among them, but he added that nobody except Sibelius had written a greater orchestral work than Walton's symphony since the heyday of Elgar.
 Byron Adams says of the work that its "orgiastic power, coruscating malice, sensuous desolation and extroverted swagger" make the symphony a tribute to Walton's tenacity and inventive facility.
 The critic Edwin Evans wrote of the Andante con malinconia:

 The slow movement is in my opinion the nodal section of the work.
 Its structure is melodic, its character idyllic and contemplative, but in an intimately personal way, with a feeling of melancholy and of craving expectancy which is wholly removed from the "yearning" of the Romantics.
 It is in some ways the most significant piece of music Walton has written.

 Critics have always differed on whether the grandly optimistic finale matches the rest of the work.
 As to the work as a whole, in a 1998 study of the international symphonic repertoire, Michael Steinberg acknowledged the Sibelian influence, but added:

 For all that, Walton's Symphony No 1 is a free, strong, individual utterance, as far beyond mere imitation as, say, the Brahms First is in its relationship to Beethoven.
 Not many would wish to call Walton one of the great twentieth-century composers, but the claim that his First Symphony is one of the great twentieth-century symphonies is not excessive.

+Tom Service called the work "a volcanic eruption of dark, sensual passion which speaks with unmediated power from the very first bar."